-With February under way, let’s talk immunity.
-‘Tis the season for daycare sickies, after all.
+With September underway, let’s talk immunity.
+‘Tis the season for daycare sicknesses, after all.
 Whether you’ve been hit with the flu, a cold, or something in between, it’s time to take stock of your immune health.
-From functional soups to citrusy elixirs, there’s no shortage of ways to stay hydrated this winter.
+From functional soups to citrusy elixirs, there’s no shortage of ways to stay hydrated this fall.
 In many ways, a well-stocked kitchen acts as a home apothecary.
 Basic ingredients—like lemons, ginger, and turmeric—are powerful healing agents.
 After all, food is medicine.
-But like all aspects of health, taking a holistic, well-rounded approach is key.
-Don’t underestimate the power of deep sleep, minimal stress, and a toxin-free home.
-But first things first: drinks that boost immunity.
-A swifter recovery might just be a warm cup of broth away.
+Without further ado, I’m sharing vitamins, minerals, and drinks that boost immunity.

 It’s no surprise that diet and lifestyle influence our immune response.
 Getting quality sleep, prioritizing movement, managing stress, and eating nutritious foods are some of the best ways to support your immune system.
 Of course, hydration is equally important—a dehydrated body has trouble eliminating toxins and waste.
 And without an efficient removal process, your body is more susceptible to infection.
 Last but not least, dehydration can diminish energy levels, leading to a weakened immune system.
 Sip your way to hydration via electrolytes and an immune-boosting tea.